 Rats can cause damage to sugarcane and the overall productivity of a crop.
 Growers are allowed to bait rats, however there are conditions that must be followed for baiting to occur.
 The two species of native rat, the ground rat (Rattus sordidus) and the climbing rat (Melomys burtoni) are native grassland animals and are protected under the Nature Conservation Act 1992 and their control is subject to the Queensland Government issuing a Damage Mitigation Permit.

 CANEGROWERS has secured an industry-wide permit to bait rats which avoids the necessity of individual growers applying for individual permits.
 Growers baiting for these rats must keep a record and provide this information to their local Cane Productivity Board.
-Following representations from CANEGROWERS, a special permit for the aerial baiting of rats via helicopter or UAV in the Herbert River and Mackay districts.
+Following representations from CANEGROWERS, a special permit for the aerial baiting of rats via helicopter or UAV in the Herbert River and Mackay districts was approved.
 CANEGROWERS has produced a Fact Sheet on rat baiting in Queensland.

 The vast majority of sugarcane in Queensland is now cut green and the leafy matter is left on the paddock to become organic matter in the soil.